Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Perform key tasks (login, navigation, blog interaction).
 3. Inspect responsiveness and check for rendering issues.

+**Expected Result:** The system should behave consistently and render correctly in Safari.

-**Expected Result:**  Verify that the system behaves consistently and renders correctly in Safari.
+**Actual Result:**  The system behaves consistently and renders correctly in Safari.

 ---